Comparative Study: Microsoft And Industry Competitors In Software Industry - Microsoft (NASDAQ:MSFT)

 -

-Compared to its industry, the company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $40.71 Billion, which is 55.77x above the industry average, indicating stronger profitability and robust cash flow generation.
+With higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $40.71 Billion, which is 55.77x above the industry average, the company demonstrates stronger profitability and robust cash flow generation.

 -